To be eligible to be registered as a charity with the ACNC, your organisation must:

 - advancing the natural environment

-- promoting or opposing a change to any matter established by law, policy or practice in the Commonwealth, a state, a territory or another country, (where that change furthers or opposes one or more of the purposes above) and
+- promoting or opposing a change to any matter established by law, policy or practice in the Commonwealth, a state, a territory or another country (where that change furthers or opposes one or more of the purposes above), and

 - other similar purposes ‘beneficial to the general public’ (a general category).

 Other purposes that were recognised as charitable by the general law before the Charities Act came into effect continue to be charitable.
+The charity subtypes of Public Benevolent Institution (PBI) and Health Promotion Charity (HPC) also continue to be recognised.

-Your not-for-profit’s charitable purpose must be for the public benefit.
+To register as a charity, your organisation's purposes must be for the public benefit.

 There are many ways your not-for-profit can benefit the public – it can provide goods, services, education, counselling or spiritual guidance, or improve the environment.
 Some purposes (for example, advancing education, relieving poverty and advancing religion) are presumed to be for the public benefit, unless there is evidence otherwise.